bgord/knowledge/README.md

 - How to change a data from the n-th column and the n-th row from the CSV file?
 - How to sum numbers from the n-th column from the CSV file?

+## Vim (0/5)
+- How to fold functions and other blocks of code?
+- How to run a line through an external program?
+- What is an buffer, exactly?
+- What are the sentence, paragraph, section text objects?
+- How to work with marks efficiently?

 ## React
 - hooks
 	- useState